 Plexiglass shield barriers are installed at areas where interactions between people are less than six feet and cannot be conducted otherwise.

 Social distancing, also known as physical distancing, must be practiced.
 This is one of the key elements for reducing the spread of infection.
 Individuals should maintain six feet distance when in public areas and from people who aren’t members of their residence.
-To help members of our community visualize six feet, the College will be placing signs and floor markings in densely populated areas.
+To help members of our community visualize six feet, the College has placed signs and floor markings in densely populated areas.

 The total occupancy for indoors is limited to 50 percent of the maximum occupancy for a particular area, as set by the certificate of occupancy.
 Facilities will partner with departments across campus on final layout and implementation.